oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ### Create the store microservice pipeline

 The _pipeline_ is the central concept in deployment management with Spinnaker.
 It is compounded by a sequence of actions, named _stages_.
 A pipeline can be triggered manually or automatically, and have an execution history.
-Connect to the Spinnaker UI again, for creating the first pipeline.
+Connect to the Spinnaker UI again to create the first pipeline.

 ```shell
 hal deploy connect
 ```

-Navigate to [localhost:9000](localhost:9000), and create the store application, choosing Kubernetes as the cloud provider.
+Navigate to `https://localhost:9000`, create the store application, and choose Kubernetes as the cloud provider.
 Click **Create Application** and set the following values:

 {% img blog/jhipster-ci-cd/sp-store-app.png alt:"Spinnaker create application" width:"550" %}{: .center-image }